-To play a note from a specific part, the MIDI controller or software sequencer must send its MIDI note events to the appropriate MIDI channel.
+A part comprises an instrument and a dedicated MIDI channel.
+To play notes from a specific part, the MIDI controller or sequencer must send its MIDI events to the appropriate MIDI channel.

 The part switch allows to select which part is currently edited using the Buzzzy! interface.
 The part LEDs below display which part is currently selected.